SwapnilThatte/quick-snippets/README.md

 QuickSnippets is a VS Code snippet extension which helps developers in writing code with ease and provides snippets for boilerplate code.

 ## Features
-The extension currently supports JavaScript language and other libraries based on it like express and mongoose.
+The extension currently supports
+1. Javascript
+2. Axios
+3. Express JS

 ## Requirements
 VS Code